bids-standard/bids-specification/src/modality-specific-files/motion.md

 Note that the onsets of the recordings SHOULD be stored in the study key file [(`scans.tsv`)](../modality-agnostic-files.md#scans-file).
 Here, date-time information MUST be expressed as indicated in [Units](../common-principles.md#units).
 The [`scans.tsv`](../modality-agnostic-files.md#scans-file) file contains the filename and the acquisition time of a recording, which can be used to synchronize multiple recordings.
-However, synchronization information between the two systems can also be stored using channel `latency` in the `*_motion.tsv` if available.

 ## Channels description (`*_channels.tsv`)